+This evening, enjoy a special Christmas Eve dinner at the Elgin Nor Khill Resort, soaking in the festive atmosphere of the hotel, followed by a magical midnight Christmas Eve mass at a local church in Gangtok (optional).

-Destination Information Rumtek Monastery - One of Tibetan Buddhism's most important centres.
+Rumtek Monastery - One of Tibetan Buddhism's most important centres.
 Built in the 1960s, it serves as the seat of the Karmapa, leader of the Karma Kagyu lineage.
 Renowned for its traditional architecture and sacred relics, it is a vital site for Buddhist learning and spiritual practice.

 Enchey Monastery - A 200-year-old Buddhist monastery of the Nyingma tradition.
 Believed to be blessed by Lama Drupthob Karpo, it features traditional Tibetan architecture and vibrant murals.
-Renowned for its annual Cham dance festival, it remains a centre for spirituality, cultural heritage, and Buddhist learning Day 6: Christmas Eve - Travel to Darjeeling Soak up the incredible scenery as you travel through the Himalayan foothills on Christmas Ever, passing through vast expanses of tea plantations as you approach the hill station of Darjeeling (approximately 4 hour drive).
-Enroute, you'll stop at the Ravangla Buddha Park to admire a 40-metre-tall copper Buddha set against a mountainous backdrop.
-You'll find Darjeeling festooned in festive cheer, with twinkling lights, colourful decorations and Christmas trees, the colder climes and snowy mountain views adding to the Christmas ambiance.
-This evening, enjoy a celebratory Christmas Eve dinner before an atmospheric midnight mass in a local church.
+Renowned for its annual Cham dance festival, it remains a centre for spirituality, cultural heritage, and Buddhist learning.

+Day 6: Christmas Day - Darjeeling

+Merry Christmas!
+Celebrate Christmas Day surrounded by the breathtaking beauty of the Himalayas as you journey through the foothills towards the charming hill station of Darjeeling, passing sweeping tea plantations along the way (approximately 4 hour drive).
+Stop at Ravangla Buddha Park to admire the towering 40-metre copper Buddha framed by snow-dusted peaks.

+This evening, soak up the festive cheer as you explore

+Darjeeling's Christmas markets, aglow with lights, music and seasonal treats.

 Please note to reach The Buddha Park of Ravangla you will be required to climbed approx. 100 steps.
 Please note: Electricity shortages are common in Darjeeling.

-Destination Information Darjeeling - A historically significant hill station established by the British in the 19th century as a summer retreat.
+Darjeeling - A historically significant hill station established by the British in the 19th century as a summer retreat.
 Famous for its tea plantations and panoramic Himalayan views, including Mount Kanchenjunga, it is also home to the UNESCO-listed Darjeeling Himalayan Railway.

 Ravangla Buddha Park - Inaugurated in 2013 to mark the 2550th birth anniversary of Lord Buddha.
 The site features a 130-foot Buddha statue and is part of the Himalayan Buddhist Circuit.
 It highlights Buddhist teachings, art, and architecture while serving as an educational centre for spiritual and cultural heritage.

-Day 7: Christmas Day - Kanchenjunga Sunrise Meals: B, L, D Merry Christmas!
-Start the day in spectacular fashion, travelling up Tiger Hill to watch the sun rising over the 8,586 metre Kanchenjunga (weather dependent) - if you're lucky there might even be a sprinkling of snow!
-Sit down to a hearty Christmas lunch before an afternoon ride on the Darjeeling Himalayan Railway's 'toy train' from Darjeeling to Ghoom.
-Visit Ghoom Monastery before returning to Darjeeling to tour the Padmaja Naidu Zoological Park, the Himalayan Mountaineering Institute and Tibetan Refugee Center.
-This evening, enjoy a stroll through the lively Christmas market.
+Day 7: Kanchenjunga Sunrise

+Rise before dawn and head up to Tiger Hill to witness the winter sun rise over the snow-capped peaks of Kanchenjunga, the world's third highest mountain at 8,586 metres (weather permitting).

+Enjoy a relaxed morning before an afternoon ride on the Darjeeling Himalayan Railway's charming 'toy train' to Ghoom.
+Visit Ghoom Monastery, then return to Darjeeling to explore the Padmaja Naidu Zoological Park, Himalayan Mountaineering Institute and Tibetan

+Refugee Centre.
+The rest of the evening is free to relax and soak up the cool mountain air.

-Destination Information Darjeeling Himalayan Railway - A UNESCO World Heritage Site, is a historic narrow-gauge railway built in 1881.
+Darjeeling Himalayan Railway - A UNESCO World Heritage Site, is a historic narrow-gauge railway built in 1881.
 Known as the "Toy Train," it connects New Jalpaiguri to Darjeeling, showcasing engineering marvels like loops and zigzags.

 Ghoom Monastery - One of the region's oldest Tibetan Buddhist monasteries, established in 1850.
 Also known as Yiga Choeling Monastery, it houses a 15-foot statue of Maitreya Buddha and ancient manuscripts.

 Padmaja Naidu Zoological Park - India's highest-altitude zoo, renowned for its conservation of endangered Himalayan species like snow leopards, red pandas, and Tibetan wolves, it focuses on breeding programs and wildlife research.

-Day 8: Fly to Guwahati Meals: B, L, D Transfer back to Bagdogra airport (approximately 2 hours and 30 minutes) and fly to Guwahati (1 hour 20 minutes flight time).
+Day 8: Fly to Guwahati

+Transfer back to Bagdogra airport (approximately 2 hours and 30 minutes) and fly to Guwahati (1 hour 20 minutes flight time).
 The rest of the day is at leisure.

-Meals: B, L, D